 The Branch is primarily involved in the business of banking and in the provision of financial services.
-There has been no significant change in the nature of this activity during the year.
+There has been no significant change in the nature of its activities during the year ended 31 December 2023.

 2. Basis of preparation